Are Large Language Models Ready for Healthcare? A Comparative Study on Clinical Language Understanding: Self-Questioning Prompting

-In Table~\ref{tab: comparison_prompting}, we compare the proposed SQP with existing prompting methods, such as standard prompting and chain-of-thought prompting, highlighting the differences in guidelines and purposes for each strategy.
-Subsequently, we present the SQP templates for six clinical language understanding tasks, with the core self-questioning process highlighted in each template, as shown in Figure~\ref{fig: SQP_template}.
+In Table~\ref{tab: comparison_prompting}, we compare the proposed SQP with existing prompting methods, including standard prompting and chain-of-thought prompting, highlighting the differences in guidelines and purposes for each strategy.
+Subsequently, we present the SQP templates for six clinical language understanding tasks.
+The core self-questioning process is highlighted in each template, as shown in Figure~\ref{fig: SQP_template}.
+The SQP templates were developed through a combination of consultations with healthcare professionals and iterative testing.
+We evaluated multiple prompt candidates, with the best-performing templates chosen for use in the study.
+In the case of few-shot examples, the SQP QA pairs were annotated by healthcare professionals for model input.
 These underscored and bold parts illustrate how SQP generates targeted questions and answers related to the tasks, which guide the model's reasoning, leading to improved task performance.
 By incorporating this self-questioning process into the prompts, SQP enables the model to utilize its knowledge more effectively and adapt to a wide range of clinical tasks.